Dectomax Pour-OnThis page contains information on Dectomax Pour-On for veterinary use.

 Applicators (2.5-l And 5-l Bottles)

-Applicators are available for use with Dectomax Pour-On solution supplied in 2.5- and 5-L backpacks.
+Applicators are available for use with Dectomax Pour-On solution supplied in 2.5- and 5-L bottles.
 Directions for 2 recommended applicators are provided below.
 Some applicators may be incompatible with this formulation.

 Phillips Pour-on Applicator System

-1. Replace the shipping cap on 2.5- or 5-L backpack with the draw-off cap provided and tighten firmly.
+1. Replace the shipping cap on 2.5- or 5-L bottle with the draw-off cap provided and tighten firmly.

 2. Thread the draw-off tubing through the anti-kink spring.
 Attach the tube to the draw-off cap.
 Screw the spring counter clockwise over the tubing and draw-off spigot.